vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

          incorrect results.
 There are many processes you can use to help you in this situation, but I will only briefly mention one of them here: testing.
 Among the many benefits of testing is that it can reveal logical problems in your program early and ensure they do not reoccur.
-When you test in real life you will use a testing framework, not the toy testing we're using here.
+When you test in real life you will use a testing framework, but for now we will just show you the basics.

-**CMD**: Read from the notebook about testing.
+**CMD**: Read from the notebook about testing section 3.

 **CMD**: At exercise 3-0 introduce "tests" and how to write a function that satisfies the test cases.
-         Include a joke that breaks the second test.
-Then allow everyone to complete the first exercise.
+         Then allow everyone to complete the first exercise (3-1).

-**EXERCISES**: 3-1, 3-2
+**EXERCISES**: 3-1, 3-2, 3-3

-**SAY**: Now you've covered all of the really fundamental concepts in programming.
-You're already writing
-         and testing complete programs.
-The remainder of this course, in some sense, are just details of what we've covered already.
-You're now, officially, programmers :)
-         That doesn't mean you should ignore the rest of the course.
-Having a theoretical understanding of programming is very different from being able to practically and usefully use Python.
-         To practice what you've learned so far complete the remainder of the exercises.

-**EXERCISE**: 3-3

 **SAY**: At the beginning of this section we talked about functions as the "combining parts" of programs.
 Well this wouldn't
          be very useful if we couldn't combine functions themselves together.
 Functions can be "composed" together into new functions.

-**CMD**: Talk through the section on function composition
+**CMD**: Talk through the section (section 4) on function composition

 **EXERCISE**: 3-4